Ian2731/Vacation-Weather-API/README.md

   -Cloudiness (%) vs. Latitude
   -Wind Speed (mph) vs. Latitude

-Second I used Jupyter gmaps and the Google Places API
+Second I used Jupyter gmaps and the Google Places API to create a heat map that displays the humidity for every city